 The two main components of the contract are prescription drugs and outpatient treatment.
 In-hospital expenses, or any services provided away from the Wilce Center are not covered.
 The Buck ID is the only identification needed for treatment.
 Major highlights of the rider are listed below:

-Annual cost is $225.
+Annual cost is $225, the premium must be paid to the Bursar.
 Spouses and dependents are not eligible for coverage.

 $2,000 is the maximum amount of benefits paid for the contract year.
+Once the maximum has been reached, covered services would discontinue.
 Prescription drugs have a separate maximum of $225.

 Outpatient services include office visits, physical therapy, allergy injections, diagnostic services, including x-rays, lab tests, and electrocardiograms, and needed supplies.